Behaviour change hub partnership

 ongoing

-While the science of behaviour change and design has improved significantly over the last two decades, learning and practice has yet to be utilised to the full extent by development practitioners.
-This gap in learning leads to resource inefficiencies and lost time and opportunities for social change.
+While the science of behaviour change and its design have improved significantly over the last two decades, development practitioners have yet to fully exploit learning opportunities and practice.
+This gap in learning can lead to resource inefficiencies, lost time, and opportunities to accelerate social change and progress safe hygiene outcomes.

 What is meant by a behaviour change hub?